 - Approaching Route 108, the path drops in elevation using a series of switch backs that's safely navigated by walking your bike up and down.

 - Next you'll pass through the village of Peace Dale, briefly leaving the path to follow an on-road segment on Railroad Avenue.

 - After getting back on the path at Church Street, you pass along Riverside Cemetery.
 The clearing offers views of church steeples and other buildings in Wakefield, South Kingstown's largest village and commercial hub.

 - The path crosses the Saugatucket River and leads directly to Main Street in Wakefield with many shops and restaurants.
 A rest area is available here.

 - After passing underneath Woodruff Avenue, you ride through a residential area before again hitting a commercial district along Route 108.

 - The bikeway crosses Route 108 and follows an on-road route down MacArthur Boulevard.
 The off-road path segment is located on the right as the road bends sharply to the left.

-- The off-road section follows a sweeping curve and then passes through a long tunnel under Route 108, which is a public art space.
+- The off-road section follows a sweeping curve and then passes through a tunnel under Route 108, which is a public art space.

 - The path enters Narragansett and passes through a remote wooded section before ending at Mumford Road.
 By taking a right, you can link to Route 1A (Kingstown Road) and use an on-road bike route to reach the ocean or the Narragansett Pier area.

 Spot graffiti, trash, or other maintenance problems?
 Contact the South Kingstown Recreation Department at (401) 789-9301 or the Narragansett Parks and Recreation Department at (401) 782-0658.